Shortjaw cisco: Description

 The shortjaw cisco has large, smooth scales and is iridescent silver, with a greenish back and white belly.
 The mouth is small and toothless, and the lower jaw is shorter than or equal in length to the upper jaw.
 It typically weighs approximately 300 g, and ranges from 150 to greater than 300 mm (6 to 12 inches) standard length.
 Very difficult to differentiate from other cisco species by superficial appearance, this species typically has fewer gillrakers than other ciscoes.

 Distribution

-Once common throughout the upper Laurentian Great Lakes it is no longer found in Lake Michigan and populations are much lower in Lake Huron than in the past.
-The population in Lake Superior is known to be lower than historically, based on commercial catch statistics.
+Once common throughout the upper Laurentian Great Lakes Coregonus zenithicus is no longer found in Lake Michigan or Lake Huron, with the last specimens reported in 1975 and in 1982, respectively.
+It has been absent from Lake Erie since 1957.
+The population in Lake Superior is known to be lower than historic levels, based on commercial catch statistics.
 Its status in Lake Nipigon is uncertain.
 It has been reported in at least 22 other lakes outside of the Great Lakes, from the Canadian provinces of Ontario, Manitoba, Saskatchewan, Alberta, and the Northwest Territories.
 It is not known whether the remaining Great Lakes populations are increasing, decreasing or stable.
 Population trends in other lakes are unknown.